rocBLAS programming guide#

 ,known_bug

-), passing it the same test name as in steps G and H. Example:
+), passing it the same test name as in steps G and H, for example:INSTANTIATE_TEST_CATEGORIES(gemm);

 } // namespace

-file with the same name as the C++ file, just with a .yaml
+file with the same name as the C++ file, but with a.yaml

 andfunction